oatmeaI/hamradio/README.md

-# customradio
+# HamRadio for Plex(Amp)

-custom radio for plex music
+custom radios for plex music libraries
-(I need a better name for this - "hamradio"?)

 ## what?